pshepelenko/widget-demo-public/README.md

 To output HTML into publisher website:

-- We will create a div element with an id ```<div id="splashup-root-div">``` at the end of the <body> element.
+- We will create a div element with an id `<div id="splashup-root">` at the end of the <body> element.
 This element will be unique and will be used as a parent element for the discovery module.

 ### Adding style